aquai/aquai.github.io/_pages/cv.md

 {% include base_path %}

-You can find more information in my full [resume]({{ site.url }}/files/guanyi_cv.pdf).

 ## Education
-* B.S. in Engineering, Queen Mary University of London, 2015
+* B.Eng. in E-Commerce Engineering with Law, Queen Mary University of London, 2015
-* B.S. in Management, Beijing University of Posts and Telecommunicates, 2015
+* B.B.A. in E-Commerce Engineering with Law, Beijing University of Posts and Telecommunication, 2015
 * M.S. in Artificial Intelligence, University of Edinburgh, 2016
-* Ph.D Candidate in Computer Science, University of Aberdeen (withdrew and moved to Utrecht)
+* Ph.D in Computing Science, University of Aberdeen (withdrew and moved to Utrecht)
 * Ph.D in Computing Science, Utrecht University, 2021 (expected)

 ## Work experience